Ottoman ironclad Hamidiye: Characteristics

 Hamidiye was 87.6 m long between perpendiculars and 89 m long overall.
 She had a beam of 16.9 m and a draft of 7.5 m.
-Her hulls was constructed with iron, and displaced 6594 MT normally.
+Her hull was constructed with iron, and displaced 6594 MT normally.
 She had a crew of 350 officers and enlisted men as completed.
 The ship was fitted with three pole masts, and the foremast carried a single searchlight.
 She was equipped with torpedo nets, but the wooden booms were carried aboard the ship, rather than attached to the sides of the hull, and the nets were kept ashore.

 The ship was powered by a single horizontal, two-cylinder compound steam engine manufactured by Maudslay, which drove one screw propeller.
 This engine had originally been intended for the frigate Selimiye, but had never been installed.
 The very lengthy construction time for the ship left the engine idle in the dockyard for some twelve years, during which time numerous components were stripped for use in other projects, so that by 1883, it had to be completely rebuilt.
 Steam was provided by four coal-fired box boilers manufactured by the Imperial Arsenal, which were trunked into a single funnel amidships.
 The engine was rated at 6800 ihp and produced a top speed of 13 kn on sea trials.
 Hamidiye carried 600 MT of coal.
 A supplementary sailing rig with three masts was also fitted.